Internet Society Nepal

-Internet Society Nepal is a non-profit organization working with the main theme of "Internet is for everyone".
-Registered under the Registration Act of Nepal, it was formalized on 11 November 2009 at District Administration Office, Kathmandu, Nepal.
-Previously, ISOC Nepal was a loose network and received its status of National Chapter by the Internet Society [ISOC] in April 2007.
+Internet Society Nepal is a non-profit organization, working with the main theme of "Internet is for Everyone".
+Registered under the Registration Act of Nepal, it was formalized on 11 November 2009 at the District Administration Office, Kathmandu, Nepal.
+Previously, ISOC Nepal was a loose network and received its status of National Chapter by the Internet Society (ISOC) in April 2007.

-The ISOC Nepal was envisioned with the concept of Public-private partnership for facilitating standardization and policy issue of internet.
+The ISOC Nepal was envisioned with the concept of a Public-Private Partnership for facilitating standardization and policy issues of the Internet.
 Today it has proven to be a leading policy lobbying organization that facilitates the public and private sectors with resources and standardization issues in Nepal.

 Founding Members of ISOC Nepal

 Executive committee

 Internet Society Nepal Chapter (ISOC-Nepal) convened its Fourth Annual General Meeting on December 14, 2013 in Kathmandu.
 The AGM unanimously elected a new executive committee for 2 years.